 Mapping Keys with the JoyToKey

-For whatever reason, there are a ton of games available outside of the Windows Store that simply don’t come with support for controllers.
+For whatever reason, there are a ton of games available outside of the Windows Store that do not come with support for controllers.
 Usually, these are games that depend heavily on mouse input for whatever reason.
 Cities Skylines is a perfect example.
 Steam lists the game as having partial controller support, but it doesn’t work with any controllers on PC.
 That is, without some added handholding.
 Put in some work and you can make any game at all support your Xbox Elite Controller.

 The best software to do this that I’ve found is called JoyToKey.
-Once you’re Xbox Elite Controller is connected, you can assign it to replicate the actions of specific keys on your keyboard.
+Once your Xbox Elite Controller is connected, you can assign it to replicate the actions of specific keys on your keyboard.
 For example, the left joystick on the Xbox Elite Wireless Controller can replicate a PC mouse.
 The buttons can pretend to be the A key on your PC.

 Download JoyToKey from here, and extract the files to safe place on your PC.
 There’s no installation per se, simply double-click on the program to open it and begin mapping keys to your controller.